Arie139/Nomad-Clone/README.md

 # Nomad Clone

 Nomad Clone is a web application built using the MERN stack (MongoDB, Express, React, Node.js).
-It allows users to register, log in, and view a list of cities sorted by rank.
+It allows users to register, log in, and view a list of cities sorted by popularity.
 When a user hovers over or clicks on a city, more information about various categories is displayed.

 ## Features